The Best Radon Detector to Make Your Home Safer

 Radon is a colourless, odourless, and tasteless radioactive gas derived from naturally occurring uranium decaying in rocks, soil, and water.
 Radon can enter homes through cracks in foundations, walls, and floors, and it can accumulate to hazardous levels, especially in basements and crawl spaces.

 The Environmental Protection Agency (EPA) considers that Radon is the cause of approximately 21,000 deaths from lung cancer each year across the United States.
-This is 2nd leading reason for lung cancer in the United States, following smoking cigarettes.
+This is the 2nd leading cause of lung cancer in the United States, following smoking cigarettes.

 What is the Science Behind Radon